cstrangedk/skale-network/README.md

 The SKALE network is secured by a group of independent validators.
 These operators can run one or multiple nodes.
 Each validator node must stake SKALE tokens to participate in the network.
 Good behavior is incentivized through bounty rewards and bad behavior is disencentivized through slashing.

 We will provide more information on validator economics before launching the Incentivized DevNet.
-If you'd like to participate in the Incentivized DevNet, please fill out this form: https://skale.network/validators-signup
+If you'd like to participate in the Incentivized DevNet, please fill out [this form] (https://skale.network/validators-signup)

 ### Docker Containers
 A validator node consists of, at a minimum, the following 3 Docker containers: